Additivemenu/spoonlee1/Udemy/NestJs/C7/readme.md

   + some api do not support entity as argument but just plain object, this will not enabled hooks in Entity, but more efficient as 1 trip to db

-+ interceptor
++ `interceptor`

   + runs before an incoming request is proceeded to a route handler

+    + e.g. use to add some customized field in request body

+  + or before an outgoing response is sent out

+    + e.g. used to customize entity data structure in the response

-+ decorator
++ `decorator`

   + can be seen as a function that gets runned at the beginning of a route handler in controller

-+ gurard
++ `gurard`

   + guard controller if a request is not satisfying a specific requirement